Is Business and Professional Collection Service calling you?* Here's what you need to know.

-According to PACER**, California resident Addie Buck began to get collection calls from Business and Professional Collection Service, Inc. representatives in or around 2009 regarding a debt she allegedly owed.
-Ms. Buck later claimed that collectors contacted her with such frequency as to constitute harassment.
+According to PACER**, a California consumer began to get collection calls from Business and Professional Collection Service, Inc. representatives in or around 2009 regarding a debt she allegedly owed.
+The consumer later claimed that collectors contacted her with such frequency as to constitute harassment.

 On average, Business and Professional Collection Service, Inc. allegedly called her more than ten times per week in connection with an attempt to collect an alleged debt.
 On more than one occasion, these collectors allegedly failed to disclose that the call was coming from a debt collector and the company’s true corporate or business name.

-- Failing to notify Ms. Buck during the initial communication with her that the communication was an attempt to collect a debt and any information obtained would be used for that purpose (§1692e(11))
+- Failing to notify the consumer during the initial communication with her that the communication was an attempt to collect a debt and any information obtained would be used for that purpose (§1692e(11))

 - Failing to indicate during each collection contact that the communication was from a debt collector (§1692e(11))

-- Causing Ms. Buck’s telephone to ring repeatedly or continuously with intent to harass, annoy or abuse her (§1692d(5))
+- Causing the consumer’s telephone to ring repeatedly or continuously with intent to harass, annoy or abuse her (§1692d(5))

 - Failing to disclose the company’s true corporate or business name in a telephone call (§1692d(6))